rust-lang/book/second-edition/nostarch/chapter13.md

 #### Refactoring Using Functions

 We could restructure the workout program in many ways.
-First, we’ll try extracting the duplicated call to the `expensive_calculation` function into a variable, as shown in Listing 13-4:
+First, we’ll try extracting the duplicated call to the `simulated_expensive_calculation` function into a variable, as shown in Listing 13-4:

 Filename: src/main.rs